gabyx/Githooks/README.md

 This installer command can work in one of 2 ways:

 - Using the git template folder `init.templateDir` (default behavior)
-- Using the git `core.hooksPath` variable (set by passing the `--use-core-hookspath` parameter to the install script)
+- Using the git `core.hooksPath` variable (set by passing the `--centralized` parameter to the install script)

 Read about the differences between these 2 approaches below.